 Malaria can’t be contracted from casual contact or transmitted sexually, but it is preventable and treatable.

-Currently, Malaria causes around 219 million illnesses and 660,000 deaths every year, and nearly half the world’s population is at risk from the disease.
+According to the Center for Disease Control, Malaria causes around 219 million illnesses and 435,000 deaths every year, and nearly half the world’s population is at risk from the disease.
 It’s particularly prevalent in Sub-Saharan Africa and is one of the biggest killers of young children.

 Malaria is also strongly linked to the poverty of these countries, as the people susceptible to contracting it can’t afford the malaria prevention equipment to treat it.
 And in regions such as Ghana, the little money people do have goes on malaria treatment that takes away from purchasing other essential items, such as food.

 However, governments are continually pledging more research, education and money into malaria, as well as ways to help prevent it, such as insecticides, medicines and nets.

 Despite years of research and the search for a cure, malaria still remains a very real and very potent threat across the globe.
 Dr Fox provides a range of antimalarial medicines following an online medical questionnaire – make sure you’re adequately protected when you travel.